 Brahmi Health Benefits for Alzheimers

 A study published in the ‘International Journal of Collaborative Research on Internal Medicine & Public Health’ was conducted to evaluate the effect of Bacopa monnieri on cognitive functions in Alzheimer’s disease patients.
-Mean age of 39 patients who completed the study was 65.23 years.
-The results of the clinical trial show that Bacopa monnieri standardized extract (Bacognize® 300 mg twice a day orally) for 6 months results in improvement in some aspects of cognitive functions in geriatric patients suffering from Alzheimer’s disease.
-Study patients showed statistically significant improvements in various components, including orientation of time, place & person, attention and in their language component in terms of reading, writing & comprehension at the end of trial.
-The patients involved in this trial also reported improvement in their quality of life, and decrease in the irritability and insomnia.
+The mean age of 39 patients who completed the study was 65.23 years.
+The results of the clinical trial show that Bacopa monnieri standardized extract (Bacognize® 300 mg twice a day orally) for 6 months results in an improvement in some aspects of cognitive functions in geriatric patients suffering from Alzheimer’s disease.
+Study patients showed statistically significant improvements in various components, including orientation of time, place & person, attention, and in their language component in terms of reading, writing & comprehension at the end of the trial.
+The patients involved in this trial also reported improvement in their quality of life and a decrease in irritability and insomnia.

 Other Health Benefits of Brahmi

 - It is used in the treatment of bronchitis, chronic cough, asthma and hoarseness.
 Brahmi has antiasthmatic property.
 It relaxes the respiratory tract and also manages allergic conditions.